brugobi/phaser-capstone/README.md

 - [Link Demo](https://brugobi.github.io/phaser-capstone/);

+### Prerequisites

+- Node.
+If you do not have Node installed in your local machine, please refer to the [Official Documentation](https://nodejs.org/en/download/);
+- Any Brownser;

 To get started open the directory where you will save this repo by typing on your terminal:

 ```